a Conceptual Add-on App for Amazon

 I chose to do a project called GiftSync, which is an app that could interact with Amazon to track and recommend gifts for the important people in your life.
 The hypothesis is that the act of gift-giving, especially on a site as vast as Amazon, is a difficult process.
 On Amazon, you have to already know what you want to give and you have to time deliveries to dates on your own.
 An app that could combine potential recipient’s wishlists with Amazon’s vast data on products and reviews could be repurposed to help curate gifts.

-To me, object oriented UX makes sense on two levels: first, it is a framework for organizing content that is based on how the human mind works, that is by objects (nouns).
-Second, it breaks down complexities by identifying the nouns (objects), verbs (actions), and adjectives (metadata) in a way that can be visualized and therefore quickly understood.
+- Second, it breaks down complexities by identifying the nouns (objects), verbs (actions), and adjectives (metadata) in a way that can be visualized and therefore quickly understood.

 I did an exercise called noun foraging to start collecting possible objects (nouns) I would use to create an information architecture for this project.
 If I were doing this for a client, I would be noun foraging with user interview transcripts.

 Since this is for finding gifts on Amazon, I also looked at unboxing videos of gift baskets on YouTube to get an idea of things about how the packaging of a gift can impact a recipient’s experience.
-Most of those videos involved the unboxing of Harry and David gift boxes.
-Here, I learned that when some users get a box that they did not order, they often get trepidatious: “is this meant for me?” or “should I even open this?”.

-All of these sources gave me a good affinity map of nouns to get an idea of what the objects would be for such an app: Order, Recipient, Retailer, Occasion, and Gift.
+All of these sources gave me a good affinity map of nouns to get an idea of what the objects would be for such an app: ORDER, RECIPIENT, RETAILER, OCCASION, and GIFT.

 Once the objects/nouns were identified, I began to define the verbs, or the actions, that users would use to interact with objects.
 In order to get good actions, I created another matrix that is organized by the different user roles in the app.
 I narrowed this down to three: